The Best Fantasy Movies on Netflix

 Netflix dropped a few of its fantasy classics for April, namely The NeverEnding Story and Jumanji.
-But there are still a bunch of quality movies from the genre, including the hugely entertaining Stardust and the action-packed The Old Guard.
+But there's still a collection of quality movies from the genre, including the hugely entertaining Stardust and the action-packed The Old Guard.

 Hopefully you'll find an intriguing gem below.